New additions to your guinea pig family are always exciting!

 There are a few ways to sex guinea pigs.

-If you notice a distinct “Y” shape in the animal’s genital area, you have a female guinea pig.
+A distinct “Y” shape in the animal’s genital area, is a sign of female guinea pigs.

 The help of a vet or guinea pig expert can help quickly resolve any confusion if you aren’t sure from your analysis.